danielnoam/portfolio/content/games/2d-platformer/content.md

 - Double jump, wall sliding, wall jump, and dashing mechanics provide a versatile and engaging platforming experience.
 - Coyote jump and jump buffering techniques create a more forgiving and responsive control scheme.
 - Variable jump height allows players to control their jump trajectory and navigate the environment with precision.
-- Unique gravity and friction that provide a satisfying and responsive platforming experience.
-- Fine-tuned physics parameters that allow for precise player control and predictable movement.
+- Fine-tuned gravity, friction, acceleration, and deceleration that allow for precise player control and predictable movement.

 <div class="image-gallery">